NervanaSystems/ngraph/doc/sphinx/source/frameworks/validation-testing.rst

-.. important:: See Intel's `Optimization Notice`_ for details.
+.. important:: Please see Intel's `Optimization Notice`_ for details on disclaimers.